Spring Garden Revival

 Professional Safety Standards, Equipment Requirements & Utility Coordination (Dig Safe 811) for Brush Removal

-Professional brush removal in Brookline requires adherence to strict safety and certification standards.
-Complex removals should be performed by an ISA Certified Arborist, with operators trained in invasive species identification and equipment use (brush hogs, forestry mulchers, wood chippers per ANSI Z133.1).
+Professional brush removal in Brookline requires adherence to safety and certification standards.
+Complex removals should be performed by an ISA Certified Arborist, with operators trained in invasive identification and equipment use (brush hogs, forestry mulchers, wood chippers per ANSI Z133.1).
 Required PPE includes chainsaw chaps, cut-resistant gloves, eye/face protection, hearing protection (>85 dB), and steel-toed boots.
 First aid certification and emergency communication devices are essential.
-Before any excavation or stump removal, contact Dig Safe 811 at least 48 hours (preferably 72 hours) in advance; maintain a 10 feet minimum distance from overhead power lines.
-Coordinate with local utilities for underground and overhead hazards.
-Commercial operators must carry general liability insurance (1M minimum, 2M aggregate), workers compensation, and bonding for municipal contracts.
-Proof of Dig Safe compliance is mandatory for all projects.
+Before excavation or stump removal, contact Dig Safe 811 at least 48 hours (preferably 72 hours) in advance, maintaining a 10-foot minimum distance from power lines.
+Liability insurance (1M minimum, 2M aggregate), workers compensation, and proof of Dig Safe compliance are mandatory for commercial operators.

 Brookline Public Works Department